1940s Men’s Fashion: How History Shaped the Decade

 Wearing attire suggesting he’s a farmer, a man wears a bill cap and a dungaree coat over a chambray shirt circa 1941-42.
 Photo: Library of Congress, Prints & Photographs Division, Farm Security Administration/Office of War Information Color Photographs

-The blue-collar style was defined by its practicality, durability, and comfort, aimed to cater to the working man.
+The blue-collar style was defined by its practicality, durability, and comfort, aimed at the working man.
 This style was embodied by hard-wearing fabrics and relaxed-fit garments built to endure manual labor and long working hours.
-Typical elements included heavy-duty trousers, often made from denim or thick cotton, worn with sturdy work boots designed to provide protection and support.

 Sporting a check shirt, a worker inspects a landing wheel of the transport planes at Willow Run manufacturing plant in Michigan circa 1941-45.Pin